 Lucintel Forecasts the Global Military Drone Market to reach $20.5 billion by 2030

-According to a market report by Lucintel, the future of the global wall-mounted AC EV charger market looks promising with opportunities in the individual and commercial markets.
-The global wall-mounted AC EV charger market is expected to grow with a CAGR of 22.4% from 2025 to 2031.
-The major drivers for this market are the increasing demand for electric vehicles, the rising shift towards sustainable transportation options, and the growing need for home charging solutions.
+According to a market report by Lucintel, the future of the global military drone market looks promising with opportunities in the intelligence, surveillance, reconnaissance, & target acquisition, combat operation, and delivery & transportation applications.
+The global military drone market is expected to reach an estimated $20.5 billion by 2030 with a CAGR of 7.4% from 2024 to 2030.
+The major drivers for this market are escalating geopolitical conflicts and disagreements between nations and growing government investments in defense budgets across multiple countries.

-A more than 150-page report to understand trends, opportunity and forecast in wall-mounted AC EV charger market to 2031 by type (1-phase and 3-phase), application (individual, commercial, and others), and region (North America, Europe, Asia Pacific, and the Rest of the World).
+A more than 150-page report to understand trends, opportunity and forecast in military drone market to 2031 by type (fixed wing, rotary wing, and hybrid), range (visual line of sight, extended visual line of sight, and beyond line of sight), technology (remotely operated, semi-autonomous, and autonomous), application (intelligence, surveillance, reconnaissance, & target acquisition, combat operations, delivery & transportation, and others), and region (North America, Europe, Asia Pacific, and the Rest of the World).

-Lucintel forecasts that, within the type category, 3-phase is expected to witness higher growth over the forecast period due to the increasing power requirements.
+Lucintel forecasts that fixed wing is expected to witness the highest growth over the forecast period due to its ability to use less power and carry a larger load for longer flight times.

-Within the application category, commercial is expected to witness higher growth due to the rising demand for fleet charging solutions.
+Within this market, intelligence, surveillance, reconnaissance, & targeting is expected to witness the highest growth due to growing use of military drone in this application given its ability to gather information on the targeted territory or terrorist area and to supply vital information.

-In terms of region, APAC is expected to witness the highest growth over the forecast period due to the growing government incentives.
+North America is expected to witness highest growth over the forecast period.

-Sichuan Injet New Energy, ABB, Eaton, Shenzhen Winline Technology, Delta Electronics, Cord Power Technologies, EVB, Weidmüller, EVESCO, Lectron are the major suppliers in the wall-mounted AC EV charger market.
+General Atomics Aeronautical Systems, Northrop Grumman, Elbit Systems, Israel Aerospace Industries, AeroVironment, Lockheed Martin, Thales, Boeing, BAE Systems, SAAB are the major suppliers in the military drone market.

 This unique research report will enable you to make confident business decisions in this globally competitive marketplace.
 For a detailed table of contents, contact Lucintel at +1-972-636-5056 or write us at helpdesk@lucintel.com To get access of more than 1000 reports at fraction of cost visit Lucintel’s Analytics Dashboard.